Contact

 Nature knows best: employing whole microbial strategies to tackle antibiotic resistant pathogens http://onlinelibrary.wiley.com/doi/10.1111/1758-2229.12518/epdf

-Media news about our publications:
+Media news about some of our publications:

 Injections of Predatory Bacteria Work Alongside Host Immune Cells to Treat Shigella Infection in Zebrafish Larvae